dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-As an Intune admin, you can determine which devices can enroll into management with Intune.
-Use the Azure portal to set the following restrictions for device enrollment:
+As an Intune administrator, you can create and manage enrollment restrictions which define the number and types of devices that can enroll into management with Intune.
+You can create multiple restrictions and apply them to different user groups.
+You can set the [priority order](#change-enrollment-restriction-priority) for your different restrictions.

+>[!NOTE]
+>Enrollment restrictions are not security features.
+Compromised devices can misrepresent their character.
+These restrictions are a best-effort barrier for non-malicious users.

+The specific enrollment restrictions that you can create include:

 - Maximum number of enrolled devices
 - Device platforms that can enroll: